Welcome to Tudor House

 M.Ed.
 (UNSW); B.Ed.
 Hons (University of Durham, UK); Grad Cert Ed L’ship.
 (UNSW); COGE (UNSW); J.P.

-Anni Sandwell took up the role of Head of School in May 2017 and is the sixteenth person in the School’s history to hold this office.
+Anni Sandwell took up the role of Head of School in May 2017 and is the 15th person in the School’s history to hold this office.
 Anni is an experienced educator and leader, having held teaching and executive roles in both boys’ and girls’ independent schools.

 Anni enjoys the thrill of learning through adventure, as is witnessed by the revitalisation of the Kahiba outdoor education program at Tudor House.